HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Grazing makes it hard to feel true physical hunger, and easy to overeat.

-8. Is Preoccupied with Food
+8. Preoccupied with food

-On the other hand, an awareness of food may just be a sign food interest and enjoyment, which isn’t a bad thing.
+On the other hand, an awareness of food may just be a sign of food interest and enjoyment, which isn’t a bad thing.

 In fact, enjoying food is a goal we want for all children.